-- identify and describe existing navigable waterways and all their uses; - provide a list of all potentially affected waterway users, including Indigenous groups, and existing concerns regarding waterway use and access; - provide plans and other information on the dewatering of all streams, waterbodies including reservoirs, and wetlands, both ephemeral and permanent, during project construction, operation and decommissioning. - provide information on existing water intake infrastructure to be used including, location, construction date, project methodology, Navigation Protection Program/Transport Canada file number; - provide information on existing approvals and structures within the regional study area; and - include information pertaining to the North Saskatchewan River (see also sections Error!
-Reference source not found.8.5.1 and Error!
-Reference source not found.8.5.2 as they relate to navigation).
+- · identify and describe existing navigable waterways and all their uses; - provide a list of potentially affected waterway users, including Indigenous groups, and existing concerns regarding waterway use and access; - provide information on existing water intake infrastructure to be used including, location, construction date, project methodology, Navigation Protection Program/Transport Canada file number; - · provide information on existing approvals and structures within the regional study area; and - include information pertaining to the North Saskatchewan River (see also sections Error!
+Reference source not found. and Error!
+Reference source not found. as they relate to navigation).